decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - xof\_no\_of\_bytes: Number of bytes to draw from the xof when performing operations such as creating generators as per the operation documented in (#creategenerators) or computing the e and s components of the signature generated in (#sign).
 It is RECOMMENDED this value be set to one greater than `ceil(r+k)/8` for the ciphersuite, where `r` and `k` are parameters from the underlying pairing friendly curve being used.

+- scalar\_length: Number of bytes required to represent a scalar value as an octet string.
+It is RECOMMENDED this value be set to `ceil(log2(q)/8)`.

 ## BLS12-381 Ciphersuite

 hash